jianzhnie/LLamaTuner/data/README.md

   multi_turn: False
 ```

-### Custom datasets
+## Custom datasets

 If you are using a custom dataset, please provide your dataset definition in  `dataset_info.yaml`.

-#### hf_hub_url and local_path
+### hf_hub_url and local_path

 By defaullt, the framework will load the datasets from the HuggingFace hub.
-If you want to use the datasets from local files, please specify the `local_path` in the `dataset_info.yaml` file.
+If you want to use the datasets from local files, please specify the `local_path`  field.

-#### dataset_format
+### dataset_format

-As for the dataset_format field, which is used to specify the format of the dataset, will good for the framework to process the dataset.
+As for the dataset_format field, which is used to specify the format of the dataset, will be used to determine the dataset processing method.
 Currently, we support the following dataset formats.

 - `alpaca`: Alpaca dataset
 - `dolly`: Dolly dataset